 Key Points:

-- On the Strip, only Caesars Entertainment properties offer a discount to locals.
+- On the Strip, only Caesars Entertainment properties and Fontainebleau offer a discount to locals.

 - Downtown, only Downtown Grand offers a discount to Nevada residents.